sivakumar4698/ProjectManagement_Application/README.md

 If you want to run the application.

 Install the dependencies just to be sure.
-Run - npm install
+Run - npm install (In root directory as well as in client directory)

 You will have to run it for server and the client.